Condensing combi boilers help save space, heating bills and the environment

 When Should a Combi be Used?

 It’s important to seek professional advice on which boiler is best suited to your requirements.
+For an idea of some of the top models on the market right now, see our guide to the best combi boilers in 2017.

 In general a Combi boiler is a good choice if you live in a flat or wish to convert your loft into a living area.